syarique31/Network-Analysis-Dashboard/README.md

 <img width="1916" height="970" alt="Screenshot 2025-09-12 at 2 17 38 PM" src="https://github.com/user-attachments/assets/bc87501c-2899-4bda-8127-ffce4f1dd451" /> <br><br>

-That curiosity led me to the free BOTS v3 dataset, which contains public AWS-sourced data with multiple sourcetypes.
-I tried importing it into Splunk, but soon realized it was not that simple.
-Splunk Enterprise acts as the hub for indexing and analysis, but it needs an agent to bring in data.
-That is where the Universal Forwarder comes in, a lightweight tool that collects and sends logs to Enterprise.  <br><br>
+That curiosity led me to the free BOTS v3 dataset, which contains public AWS-sourced data with multiple source types.
+After inserting it into Splunk, I began to see how powerful the platform really was.
+Thousands of logs appeared showing real network traffic and system activity; it felt like being in a real SOC.
+Splunk instantly organized everything, letting me search and spot patterns using simple SPL queries. <br><br>

 <img width="970" height="966" alt="Screenshot 2025-09-12 at 2 23 18 PM" src="https://github.com/user-attachments/assets/6aaef024-c7fd-4da7-b29d-4170db2ea600" /> <br><br>

-This step was more challenging since it required configuring ports and ensuring they were available.
-Fortunately, the Universal Forwarder defaults to port 9997, which was open on my system.
-After enabling it in Splunk Enterprise, the forwarder connected successfully and began transmitting data, completing the pipeline for analysis. <br><br>

-After inserting the dataset into Splunk under /Applications/Splunk/etc/apps and restarting to ensure it was integrated, I logged into Splunk Enterprise and opened the Search & Reporting app.
-This is the hub for querying data with SPL, where you can filter logs, run stats, and build charts.

 From a video I watched about Splunk basics, I learned that an index tells Splunk where to search.
 Since my dataset was called botsv3, I tried index=botsv3, but nothing happened.
 I later found on a Splunk guide that adding earliest=0 includes the first available events.
 Together, index=botsv3 earliest=0 searches all events in the dataset from the very beginning.